 Effects of nutrient treatments on skeletal growth

-After 140 days, corals cultured in the HNHP treatment extended ~5-times more than the under the other treatments (ANOVA, F3,12 = 12.18, p = 0.0006) (Fig. 3a).
+After 140 days, corals cultured in the HNHP treatment extended ~5-times more than those under the other treatments (ANOVA, F3,12 = 12.18, p = 0.0006) (Fig. 3a).
 Analysis of the calcein stained skeletons confirmed the differences in the skeletal growth between treatments; the extensive formation of ‘new’ (unstained skeleton) at the tips of the HNHP corallites that was largely absent from corals cultured in the HNLP and LNLP treatments (Fig. 3b).
 The relationship between linear extension and mass gain was further investigated in a 73-day culture experiment.
 Linear extension and mass gain of HNHP corals were ~10-fold and ~3-fold higher, respectively, compared to their counterparts from HNLP and LNLP treatments (Kruskal-Wallis: linear extension p = 0.006, mass gain p = 0.01).
 Notably, the greater extent to which linear extension was affected relative to mass gain in the HNHP corals can be explained by the fact that linear extension increased at an exponential rate whereas the mass showed an approximately linear increase (Fig. 3c and d).

 Effects of nutrient treatments on skeletal microstructure